On Compact Quasi-Einstein Metrics of Constant Scalar Curvature: Riemannian Submersions in Higher Dimensions

 where $|A|^2 = \sum g(A_{Y_i}, A_{Y_i})$ and $\{Y_i\}$ is an orthonormal basis of $\mathcal{H}$, and $ g(A_{Y}, A_{Z})$ is defined in the previous proposition. \end{prop}

 \begin{proof} $\mathcal{H}$ being a Yang-Mills connection means $\check{\delta} A = 0$ which equivalent to $\widecheck{Ric}(Y, U) = 0$ for $U \in \mathcal{V}$ and $Y \in \mathcal{H}$.
 The other two equations come from plugging in horizontal and vertical vectors into the quasi-Einstein conditions where the Ricci curvatures on the left hand sides are written in terms of $A$ and the Ricci tensor on the base.
-Observe, for instance, that the term $\widehat{Ric}$ vanishes in this case since our fibers here are one-dimensional. \end{proof}
+Observe, for instance, that the term $\widehat{Ric}$ vanishes in this case since our fibers here are one-dimensional.
+Observe further that to obtain (\ref{eq:3.2}), we use the fact that $X$ is Killing, which follows from the results mentioned in the introduction. \end{proof}

 From the above, it is not too difficult to obtain the following useful lemma: